10 Snakes Which Are Pure Rainforest Spawn

 Maximum length: 143.1cm.

-This rainforest species is also known as the red-eyed tree snake or mapepire de fe by locals.
+This rainforest species is also known as the red-eyed tree snake (Siphlophis compressus) or mapepire de fe by locals.
 It’s a mostly harmless species measuring 65-120cm, whose venom probably only causes a slight stinging in human beings.
-Instead, its venom is targeted towards its mainly reptile prey, which includes green iguanas, common basilisks (not the snake), common stream lizards, lava lizards, and probably rare rainforest anoles which the human race hasn’t identified yet.
+Instead, its venom is targeted towards its mainly reptile prey, which includes green iguanas, common basilisks (not the snake), common stream lizards, lava lizards, and probably rare rainforest anoles which scientists haven’t even discovered yet.

 Tropical flat snakes are most likely to be found on branches within rainforests, but don’t stick to this rule religiously.
 In a 2015 encounter, this snake reacted when humans approached by shifting its skull into a triangular shape.
 Several minutes later, it hid its head under its body fearfully.